5-11 Week Early Pregnancy Scan

 The first ultrasound scan in pregnancy is often taken up by women with a history of previous problems, such as ectopic pregnancy or recurrent miscarriages, and by women undergoing assisted reproductive techniques such as IVF.
 It is also requested for early reassurance or accurate dating, when there is no history of previous problems.

 You can come to us for an early pregnancy scan from week 5 of pregnancy, which is 1 day after the first day of your missed period.
 We are happy to see you with or without a doctor's referral.

-An early pregnancy scan takes around 30 minutes and is carried out by either our specialist prenatal sonographer Ms Ciara McKenna or our doctor Dr David Nyberg who specialises in prenatal diagnosis.
+An early pregnancy scan takes around 30 minutes and is carried out by our specialist prenatal sonographer Ms Ciara McKenna.
 You will be able to see the images of your baby on screen and your specialist will talk through them in detail with you, and advise you about what you need to do next.

-Our prenatal doctor and sonographer will review and discuss the ultrasound images before sending a report to your doctor within 24 hours.
+Our sonographer will review and discuss the ultrasound images before sending a report to your doctor within 24 hours.
 We'll give you a copy of your report shortly after your appointment, or we can send one by email.

 We will also send you a link so you can go online to view and download a selection of images from your scan, making it easy to share with friends and family.